MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 ### What device users see during enrollment

-Once restrictions are applied, BYOD users who reach their device limit receive a message during enrollment explaining the limitation.
+If restrictions are applied, BYOD users who reach their device limit receive a message during enrollment explaining the limitation.
 To continue enrolling, the device user must unenroll an existing device.
-Alternatively, you can increase the device limit the admin center.
+Alternatively, you can increase the device limit in the admin center.
 For more information about troubleshooting enrollment errors such as this one, see [Troubleshoot device enrollment](/troubleshoot/mem/intune/troubleshoot-device-enrollment-in-intune#device-cap-reached).

 ![Example image of device limit notification which reads, "Couldn't add your device.
 You have added the maximum number of devices allowed by your IT support.
 You must remove a device before you can add a new one.](./media/enrollment-restrictions-set/enrollment-restrictions-ios-set-limit-notification.png)